Hiroshi Moriyasu: Playing career

 Moriyasu was born in Nagasaki Prefecture on January 29, 1972.
 After graduating from high school, he joined Regional Leagues club Mazda Auto Hiroshima in 1990.
 In 1992, he moved to Japan Football League (JFL) club Seino Transportation.
-He played many matches in 2 seasons.
+He played many matches in his two seasons there.
 In 1994, he moved to JFL club PJM Futures (later Tosu Futures, Sagan Tosu).
 He played many matches and the club was promoted to new league J2 League from 1999.
-He retired end of 2000 season.
+He retired at the end of the 2000 season.